 Nominations are open to all commissioned, certified or sworn peace officers authorized by the state to enforce the recreational boating safety laws of that state.
 Boating law administrators should nominate candidates who have made an outstanding contribution to boating safety through enforcement.
-A nominee should have performed an outstanding service to the agency or state in any facet of recreational boating safety including but not limited to enforcement, education, search and rescue, outreach, innovation, partnership, BUI enforcement, accident investigation, community service, and heroic action.
+A nominee should have performed an outstanding service to the agency or state in any facet of recreational boating safety including but not limited to enforcement, education, search and rescue, outreach, innovation, partnership, BUI enforcement, incident investigation, community service, and heroic action.
 Posthumous nominations are not eligible.
 Three regional finalists will be chosen from among the state nominees and will win a paid trip to the NASBLA Annual Conference where the national boating officer of the year will be announced and recognized during the Awards Ceremony.
-Nominations for this award must be submitted by a boating law administrator.The nomination deadline for the Officer of the Year award was April 30, 2020.
-Nominations for 2020 are now closed!
+Nominations for this award must be submitted by a boating law administrator.The nomination deadline for the Officer of the Year award was April 30, 2023.
+Nominations for 2023 are now closed.

 View sample application.